bcgov/ols-router/glossary.md

 <a name="outputFormat">outputFormat</a> | Format of representation.
 Allowed values are json, html, and kml.
 Default is json.
 <a name="outputSRS">outputSRS</a> | The EPSG code of the spatial reference system used to state the coordination location of a named feature.
 It is ignored if KML output is specified since KML only supports 4326 (WGS84).
 Allowed values are:<br>3005: BC Albers<br>4326: WGS 84 (default)<br>26907-26911: NAD83/UTM Zones 7N through 11N<br>32607-32611: WGS84/UTM Zones 7N through 11N<br>26707-26711: NAD27/UTM Zones 7N through 11N
 <a name="partition">partition</a> | A list of comma-separated criteria for partitioning best route.
 Criteria include  isTruckRoute, isFerry, and locality.
 Partitioning allows a client application to control the styling of truck route, non-truck route, and ferry route segments of the best route.
 It also provides a list of localities the best route crossed which allows application to compute distance travelled, permitting fees, etc. on a per locality basis.
-<a name="partitions">partitions</a> | A list of partitions of the best route using partition criteria defined by the partition parameter
+<a name="partitions">partitions</a> | A structured list of partitions of the best route using partition criteria defined by the partition parameter
 <a name="points">points</a> | A list of origin point, any number of waypoints, and destination point in visiting order.
 Points are specified as X1,Y1,...Xn,Yn where X and Y are values in the projection specified by the 'outputSRS' parameter.
 If no outputSRS is given, X is treated as longitude and Y is treated as latitude.<br>Here is an example:<br>-123.707942,48.778691,-123.537850,48.382005<br><br>To make a round trip, just add the start point as in:<br>-123.707942,48.778691,-123.537850,48.382005,-123.707942,48.778691
 <a name="privacyStatement">privacyStatement</a> | Privacy statement associated with the BC Route Planner API
 <a name="roundTrip">roundTrip</a> | true if a route should end back on its start point; false otherwise
 <a name="routeFound">routeFound</a> | true if a route that visits origin, all waypoints, and destination has been found; false otherwise
-<a name="route">route</a> | Geometry of the best route found; represented as a list of points.
+<a name="route">route</a> | Geometry of the best route found; represented as a structured list of points.
 <a name="routeDescription">routeDescription</a> | A short description of the nature of the requested route.
 This will be echoed in the returned route representation for use in your application.
 For example:<br>Fastest route from 1002 Johnson St, Victoria to 1105 Royal Ave, New Westminster
 <a name="searchTimestamp">searchTimeStamp</a> | date and time request was processed
 <a name="toPoints">toPoints</a> | A list of destination points in geographic coordinates (lon/lat).
 Commas are used to separate coordinates and points as in the following list of two points: -124.972951,49.715181,-123.139464,49.704015